 - You can definitely go for SEO-friendly titles like ‘Solo Backpacker’, but then it’s so generic that people can easily forget your blog.

-All in all, it’s important to have a travel-related name because apart from the fact that you have to market yourself as a travel blog, you also have to mind your blog’s standing on search engines, and having a name that’s related to travel with your top keywords included will already help your whole site’s SEO.
+All in all, it’s important to have a travel-related name because apart from the fact that you have to market yourself as a travel blog, you also have to mind your blog’s standing on search engines and having a name that’s related to travel with your top keywords included will already help your whole site’s SEO.

 What is SEO?
 It’s short for ‘Search Engine Optimization’ and it’s an important aspect that every website owner should know of when learning how to start a travel blog.
-After all, knowledge of SEO will help increase the number of visitors on your site, as well as its visibility on search engines like Google, Bing, Yahoo, etc. If you want to learn more about this, you can go to Moz or SearchEngineLand given that they offer great FREE courses for SEO beginners like you!
+After all, knowledge of SEO will help increase the number of visitors on your site, as well as its visibility on search engines like Google, Bing, Yahoo, etc.

 - Make it timeless; think long term!
 Your name will be your brand forever, so don’t tie yourself with a current trend or situation that’s bound to fade away.